Do you know how to adhere to PCI Security Standards Council rules on credit card data storage?

 Retell can provide competent IT programmers with an API link in order that they may write their own code to pause recordings, for example via a CRM or database entry.

-To find out more information about Retell’s Sense recording platform and PCI Compliance solutions, please Contact Us, or see the information below.
+To find out more information about Retell’s Sense recording platform and PCI Compliance solutions, book a demo with us.